diesilveira/labeller_img_python_telegram_BOT/README.md

 # labeller_images_python_telegramBOT

-This is a bot to help collect data for any machine learning project
+This is a bot to help collect data for any machine learning project. <br>
 It was developed using the python-telegram-bot library that you can access from the following link: https://github.com/python-telegram-bot/python-telegram-bot

 ## Usage & steps